ytakefuji/pypi_executable_package/README.md

 setup.py, python program (bugcount.py), and README.md are needed for pypi packaging.

-Successfully uploading a new package can run the following commands to install bugcount program.
+Successfully uploading a new pypi package can run the following commands to install bugcount program.

 $ pip install -U bugcount --user